 "I started following those tips of just taking a small break on story where I post my face or some random thing that you can trick Instagram," she said.
 "I'm not so sure that it was working.
 I did it anyways; I still do it every now and then."

-Her initial posts that she feels were being censored were using words like "Palestine," "Israel," "attacks" and "colonialism."
+Her initial posts that she believes were being censored used words like "Palestine," "Israel," "attacks" and "colonialism."
 Now she and others have taken to replacing certain letters in a word with exclamation marks or different symbols as another way to trick the algorithm.

 "On top of having to deal with what was going on in Palestine and having to deal with educating the world and raising awareness and covering everything that was happening on the ground, we also had to grapple with another form of digital apartheid," Shawa said.